Imaduddin-Mohammed/AWS_pintrest_pipeline/README.md

 `wget https://github.com/aws/aws-msk-iam-auth/releases/download/v1.1.5/aws-msk-iam-auth-1.1.5-all.jar`
 - This package is necessary to connect to MSK clusters that require IAM authentication.
 - Once downloaded, a file named `aws-msk-iam-auth-1.1.5-all.jar` will be shown inside the libs directory.
-- Created CLASSPATH variable to store the location of the aws jar file so that it can be accessed from any directory using the command
+- Created `CLASSPATH` variable to store the location of the aws jar file so that it can be accessed from any directory.
 - Save this command inside the `nano ~/.zshrc` file:
 `export CLASSPATH=/home/ec2-user/kafka_2.12-2.8.1/libs/aws-msk-iam-auth-1.1.5-all.jar`
 - Once saved run `source ~/.zshrc`